minio/minio-java/CONTRIBUTING.md

 # Contributors Guide
+`minio-java` welcomes your contribution.
+Below steps can be followed to create a pull request.

 * Fork this minio-java repository into your account.
 * Create a feature branch in your fork (`$ git checkout -b my-new-feature`).
 * Hack, hack, hack...